-My favorite spot is the observation deck.
+One of my favorite writing spots is the observation deck at Scarborough Beach in Narragansett, Rhode Island.
 It's cool, covered, and where I wrote the entire script for my Joywriting with the Dolphins teleseminar.

 Once I watched a little girl playing in the waves.
 She had a long, brunette braid and wore a hot pink and black wetsuit, screaming in delight as the waves teased and tickled her feet.

 Each time a foamy white cap approached her, she’d jump, squeal, and bob up and down on her toes until the next wave appeared.